sok-og-skriv/sok-og-skriv-web/docs/en/writing/README.md

 # Writing

-Academic writing has certain formal requirements.
+Academic writing is characterised by certain formal requirements.
 In order to write a good thesis, you must satisfy academic standards with regard to language, style, structure, and to the content of your thesis.
 Another important aspect is of course the correct use of [sources.](/en/sources-and-referencing/how-to-cite.html)

 <Figure
   src="/images/illustrasjoner_skriving_500x450.png"